noirXnyx/noirXnyx.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: This page features projects that, for various reasons, were not committed to or deployed on GitHub, along with explanations of the projects included in the repositories.
+I'm still in the process of updating and editing this page.
 nav: true
 nav_order: 3
 display_categories: [personal projects, school projects]